ebzzry/ebzzry.github.io/src/en/quotes.md

 - If not me, who?
 And if not now, when?<br>—Mikhail Gorbachev

-- A common man marvels at uncommon things; a wise man marvels at the commonplace.<br>—Confucius

 - You can discover what your enemy fears most by observing the means he uses to frighten